-I generally teach from past papers, so I’ll ask pupils to do one for their homework and then go through it the following week, marking it and then filling in any gaps in their knowledge.
-I’ll start by trying to help pupils remember what they’ve learned by asking questions rather than telling them what to do, but, if they’ve forgotten something or haven’t yet been taught it, I’ll take them through one of the articles on my website and ask them to do a few practice questions to make sure everything is clear.
-I’ll then ask parents to print out the article, and those print-outs will become a ready-made revision guide that pupils can look through in the run-up to their exams.
+I generally teach online from past papers, so I’ll ask pupils to do one for their homework and then go through it the following week, marking it and then filling in any gaps in their knowledge.
+I’ll start by trying to help pupils remember what they’ve learned by asking questions rather than telling them what to do, but if they’ve forgotten something or haven’t yet been taught it, I’ll take them through one of the articles on my website and ask them to do a few practice questions to make sure everything is clear.
+I’ll then ask parents to print out the article, and those printouts will then become a ready-made revision guide that pupils can look through in the run-up to their exams.

 Alternatively, I’m happy to address specific problems or look at particular texts if clients ask me to, but that’s not my usual way of working.

-I’m generally very patient, so it doesn’t matter where we start from or how slowly we go, as long as we’re making progress.
+I’m generally very patient, so it doesn’t matter where we start from or how slowly we go as long as we’re making progress.
 I also like my lessons to be enjoyable, which might mean ‘colouring outside the lines’ by having a discussion of Cantor’s Inn during a Maths lesson or playing an Alanis Morissette song during an English lesson to illustrate what irony is – or isn’t!
 Whatever works…

 99 Ormonde Court